Informfully/Platform/README.md

 After development and testing your instance of Informfully, you are ready to deploy your solution.
 For your convenience, we have created a script that automatically deploys the back end to any local or cloud server.
-Navigate to the main directory of your codebase end execute the following script:
+Navigate to the main directory of your codebase and execute the following script:

 ```bash
 # Deploy back end on the server
 bash build.sh
 ```

-Deploment of the front end is done via Google Play for Android and XCode for iOS.
+Deployment of the front end is done via Google Play for Android and XCode for iOS.
 Find more on [Back End Deployment](https://informfully.readthedocs.io/en/latest/deployment.html) and [Front End Deployment](https://informfully.readthedocs.io/en/latest/native.html) in the documentation.

 ### Demo

 Test versions are available to download if you want to have a quick look at the app.
-Reach out to use to get a demo account: info@informfully.ch
+Reach out to us to get a demo account: info@informfully.ch

 <!--